jakub-swiniarski/jakub-swiniarski/README.md

 My favorite languages for developing all kinds of software are C and C++.

 ## How I do my coding
-I currently find myself using Arch GNU/Linux as my daily driver.
+Arch GNU/Linux is my daily driver operating system.
+I use [my custom fork of dwm](https://github.com/jakub-swiniarski/dwm) as my window manager.
 My code editor of choice is Vim.
+You can find my Vim config [here](https://github.com/jakub-swiniarski/vim-config).

 ## Favorite quotes
 > "Any program is only as good as it is useful." <br/>